HasanAgitUnal/TCA-PlusPlus/README.md

     make linux
     ```

+4. Adding to PATH
+    Look below for adding tca++ to the path

 ### Adding to PATH

-After a successful build, the executable will be located in the `build` folder.
-To use `tca++` from any directory, you should add its location to your operating system's PATH environment variable.
+For using `tca++` command you should add it to the PATH environment variable.

 #### For Linux